 Warning: this smells incredible while it slow cooks all day!

 Pulled pork is one of those dishes you can serve all year round.
 It's perfect for pot lucks or large gatherings because you can feed a crowd without slaving in the kitchen.
-I came up with this leaner version using boneless pork tenderloin and homemade BBQ sauce which gave me complete control of what was added.
+I came up with this leaner version using boneless pork loin roast and homemade BBQ sauce which gave me complete control of what was added.

-I used the smallest loin I could find since I was making this for my family.
+I used the smallest roast I could find since I was making this for my family.
 Depending on the size of your pork loin, you will have to alter how much BBQ sauce to add.
 Keep in mind the pork shrinks after it is cooked, so you will want to weigh it cooked.
 I basically added 2 tablespoons of BBQ sauce for every 3 ounces of cooked pork along with some of the reserved juices from the pork.
 (If your kids don't like BBQ sauce, set some of the pork on the side for them before adding it back to the crock pot)

 Slow Cooker Pulled Pork

 Servings: 8 • Size: 3 oz pork + 2 tbsp sauce • Old Points: 5 pts • Points+: 5 pt*

 Calories: 206 • Fat: 5.5 g • Carb: 12.3 g • Fiber: 0.6 g • Protein: 26.4 g • Sugar: 10.2 g

 Sodium: 554.1 mg

 - 2.5 lb boneless pork loin roast (center cut, trimmed of all fat)